monome/docs/norns/wifi-files.md

 You can use samba to share audio files between norns and your computer.
 On norns, these files are stored under `dust/audio` -- depending on which scripts you have installed, you may see many folders under `audio` or just a few.

-`tape` is where the TAPE function stores recordings made on your norns.
+Recordings made on norns will be stored under `dust/audio/tape`.

 You'll also find an `index.txt` file which logs the TAPE index -- if you wish to reset the auto-generated counter, edit this file to start back at 0.

 ![](image/smb-mac-tree-tape.png)
 *[figure 6: tape folder path](image/smb-mac-tree-tape.png)*